phkiener/Swallow/projects/Swallow.Build.StyleIsolation/README.md

 tags written by `SpecificButton`, next to all styles defined by `SpecificButton` itself.

+You'll need to *rebuild* (aka *clean* then *build*) once after defining new `InheritStyles` items - MSBuild will think the styles are still up-to-date since the file itself didn't change, but the added tag is wrong.

 **Note**: Since the components share a common CSS scope, this also means that `CoolButton` will *also* have access to the styles defined by `SpecificButton`.